Exploring the intersection of scientific advancement and ontological discourse

 ⬇ Download VideoFull slide deck covering theistic and naturalistic perspectives with a synthesis of faith and reason.

-⬇ Download PowerPoint (.pptx)Theistic Evolution Perspective
+⬇ Download PowerPoint (.pptx)Theistic Evolution Perspective — First Roundtable, January 2, 2026

 ⬇ Download PowerPoint (.pptx)This forum seeks to explore the intricate relationship between scientific advancements and the philosophical discourse of ontology, particularly the tension and dialogue between faith and science.